rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 #### Geographically Weighted Regression
 Since the Global Moran's I indicated positive spatial autocorrelation, the main OLS assumption stating that residuals are independent is violated and a geographically weighted regression (GWR) must be conducted.
 This analysis is more complex than the OLS regression as it allows for the regression coefficients to vary spatially, meaning the relationship between variables can change depending on the location (Páez & Wheeler, 2009).
 It does this by fitting regression models at each location instead of using a single global regression model and therefore is not as influenced by spatial autocorrelation (Páez & Wheeler, 2009).

-Using GWR we will be able to identify where across BC temperature has significant influence on fire occurance compared to where it has negligable effects.
+Using GWR we will be able to identify where across BC temperature has significant influence on fire occurrence  compared to where it has negligible effects.

 The following steps are done to prepare the data for GWR.
 ```{r GWR, echo=TRUE, eval=TRUE, warning=FALSE}